RETURN TO HOMEPAGE

 gravedrop1

+Under radio silence, the serial departed for its DZ in Holland not knowing about the aborted attempts of the other serial.
 From another airfield in England, the 314th Troop Carrier Group was to join the 315th for the mission.
 Their two serials (A-86 with 27 aircraft and A-87 with 33 aircraft) took off at 1405 and 1413 with 11 aborts and 3 aborts respectively.

 jeep1

-(Left) Knight’s mates on 315th jeep – note bumper markings -- 9ê315 ê TC ~ 9th Air Force, 315th Troop Carrier
+(Above) Knight’s mates on 315th jeep – note bumper markings –

 On September 23, 42 aircraft of the 315th finally got off the ground from Spanhoe with 560 more paratroopers of the 1st Polish Brigade, and dropped on DZ "O" near Grave, southwest of Nijmegen, Holland.
 By now, however, Operation Market Garden had stalled and although a tactical gain was not to be made, the Brigade did manage to send some of their numbers across the river to reinforce the British paratroopers trapped in Oosterbeek, and secure a corridor for their eventual evacuation.
 Polish Brigade casualties were for the operation were a devastating 25 percent.

-The Most Dangerous Re-supply Mission.
 On September 29, 72 C-47s of the 315th joined the 52nd Troop Carrier Wing, commanded by Brig Gen. Harold L. Clark, as part of a 209 aircraft mission to re-supply the Polish and British paratroopers in the corridor near Arnhem.
 It had been nine days since the initial airborne assault of the operation.
 The aircraft air-landed behind enemy lines to deliver critical men, equipment, and food to reinforce the newly-won corridor in Holland.

 Gen. Clark's plan called for landings at three German airbases in Holland located two miles north of Grave and eight miles southwest of Nijmegen.
 The bases were still in enemy hands and their securing by the Allies was not certain.
 At 11:15 hours, the first of the C-47's, took off for one of the fields in Holland, to be escorted by 9th AF and RAF fighters.
 On the approach, the fighters attacked flak guns hidden in haystacks and some flew ahead to form a protective ring around their objective field at Grave.